 In the words of Vice President Pence, "Taiwan's embrace of democracy shows a better path for all the Chinese people."
 Taiwan’s 23 million people have proven that a democratic system and way of life can indeed thrive in a Chinese society.
 Just as Taiwan is an enduring ally of the United States, Wisconsin and America have a continued interest in supporting Taiwan as a model for China’s future.

 Alfred E. Tsai is J.D. candidate at the University of Wisconsin Law School and academic chair in the Student Association of Taiwan.
-What are you thoughts on Wisconsin's and the university's relations with Taiwenese students?
-Send all comments to email@example.com.Subscribe to The Daily Cardinal Newsletter
+The views expressed in this article are his only.
+Send all comments to firstname.lastname@example.org.